 7. Essentials: Light jacket and water

 Vegas is so incredibly humid so water is a must.
-But also, so is a light jacket.
+But so is a light jacket.
 Even in the heat of the summer, you will still need a jacket.
 The hotels are a haven of cold air but it can get too chilly; hence the jacket.
+Not sure what to pack for Vegas?
+We have you covered!

-You can also use the Hop on Hop Off Buss Tour which comes free with the explorer pass or you may wish to just go with the bus if you are short on time in sin city.
+You can also use the Hop on Hop Off Bus Tour which comes free with the explorer pass or you may wish to just go with the bus if you are short on time in sin city.
+If you are more into exploring than gambling and partying then I would definitely recommend this pass – my parents loved having the bus as an option too!

 9. Avoid peak dinner times